tfreundo/PyTimeTrack/README.md

 | development | devmode | Activates (if set to true) the development mode only necessary when developing features for this app. |

 To use another custom config TOML, see [Arguments](#arguments).

+## Building the executable
+PyInstaller is used for building the executable (notice, that it still needs the `__init__.py` files in each module even if Python itself doesn't need it anymore since version 3.3+).